larmbuster/cac-with-ansible/README.md

 Simple playbooks showing how CAT 1 STIG findings and other cybersecurity issues can be remediated using Ansible.

-Python script for finding unique STIG IDs
+Also includes a Python script for finding unique STIG IDs within a text file.

 Networking Ansible Content: https://gitlab.com/tdubiel1/snmp-stig